 There are several conditions, illnesses, and medicines that can cause fever.
 These include:

-- Damage to tissue from hemolysis (breaking open of red blood cells to release hemoglobin), surgery, heart attack, crush syndrome, and hemorrhage.
+- Damage to tissue, such as from hemolysis (breaking open of red blood cells to release hemoglobin), surgery, heart attack, crush syndrome, and hemorrhage.

-- Other medical conditions such as skin inflammation, arthritis, hyperthyroidism, some cancers, lupus, inflammatory bowel disease, metabolic disorder, gout, and embolisms.
+- Other medical conditions, such as skin inflammation, arthritis, hyperthyroidism, some cancers, lupus, inflammatory bowel disease, blood clots, metabolic disorder, gout, and embolisms.

 Fevers that exist for days or weeks with no explanation are called fevers of undetermined origin (FUO).

-Infants from birth to three months are considered febrile with a rectal temperature of 100.4°F or 38°C, and a doctor should be notified immediately.
+Infants, aged from birth to 3 months, are considered febrile with a rectal temperature of 100.4°F (38°C), and a doctor should be notified immediately.

-Adults should also rest and remain hydrated with fever and may take acetaminophen, ibuprofen, or aspirin to reduce fever.
-Adults may consider notifying a doctor if fever is accompanied by stiff neck, severe headache, or if the fever is consistently high for more than three days.
+Adults should also rest and remain hydrated with fever, and may take acetaminophen, ibuprofen, or aspirin to reduce their raised temperature.
+Adults should consider notifying a doctor if fever is accompanied by concerning signs and symptoms, such as stiff neck, severe headache, altered mental status, joint swelling, burning with urination, chest pain, productive cough, abdominal pain or if the fever is consistently high for more than 3 days.